-Long a haven for Native Americans, the War of 1812 put Put-in-Bay on the national stage during.
+Long a haven for Native Americans, the War of 1812 put Put-in-Bay on the national stage.
 The U.S. naval commander Oliver Hazard Perry led a squadron of troops against the British.
 To celebrate the resulting peace from this war, Perry’s Victory and International Peace Memorial was later erected on Put-in-Bay.

 The island is also host to a diverse and fascinating ecology.
 The Crystal Cave located at Heineman’s Winery contains the world’s largest geode.
-Perry’s Cave is limestone cave located 52 feet underground.
+Perry’s Cave is a limestone cave located 52 feet underground.
 It contains a rare and beautiful underground lake.
 The entire island is lush and green during the summer months.

 Connor O: “This place is very unique and a very informative Museum.
 There are a lot of historical items pertaining to the islands and a wall produced a documentary which you can watch while you are there.”

 Mark S: “I didn’t expect much.
 4 dollars each to get in, and I thought we’d be out of there in 10 to 15 minutes.
 I was wrong.
 Tons of interesting info regarding the island and things I had no idea about.
 Will definitely visit again.”

 Ed H: “Very informative, many island-related historical artifacts going back to the Native American era, very friendly and helpful staff.
 Worthwhile.
 Allow an hour and do watch the video overview of the history of Put-in-Bay.
 Don’t miss the resale shop behind it; many interesting things for sale to support the museum at very reasonable prices.”